World Riichi Championship: History

 The first edition of WRC was organized by two brothers, Quentin and Valérian Thomas, founders of Tri Nitro Tiles (TNT), a French Riichi Mahjong Club in 2014.

 On July 16–20, 2014, the 1st Championship was held in the Mairie de Puteaux (city hall), in the Paris, France region.

 The second edition was organized by the United States Professional Mahjong League (USPML) in 2017.
 On October 4–8, 2017, the WRC was held at the Palms Casino Resort in Las Vegas, Nevada, USA.

 The third edition was hosted in Vienna, Austria.
-The original date was in 2020, but concerns over the coronavirus pandemic prompted planners with postponement.
-The third edition was finally held at the Intercontinental Hotel Vienna in Vienna, Austria on August 25-28, 2022.
+The original date was in 2020, but concerns over the coronavirus pandemic prompted planners to postpone the event.
+The third edition was finally held at the InterContinental Vienna in Vienna, Austria on August 25-28, 2022.

 The fourth edition was held at Nihombashi Mitsui Hall in Chuo, Tokyo, Japan on July 1-6, 2025, organized by the Japan Professional Mahjong League (JPML), and specially sponsored by Earth Corporation as part of the business for its 100th anniversary.
-Team event was introduced from this edition.
+A team event was introduced in this edition.

 The fifth edition will be held in New York City in 2028.
-Details to be Announced.